-The non-linearity that can arise when dealing with interspecific interactions as demonstrated by cultivation-depensation theory can lead to counterintuitive outcomes and can pose a problem for managers who are often limited in the options available to them (Carpenter et al. 2017).
-Carpenter et al. (2017) describe this situation where some things, like a changing climate, are outside the direct control of managers.
+The non-linearity that can arise when dealing with inter-specific interactions, as demonstrated by cultivation-depensation theory, can lead to counterintuitive outcomes and can pose a problem for managers who are often limited in the options available to them (Carpenter et al. 2017).
+Carpenter et al. (2017) described this situation where some things, like a changing climate, are outside the direct control of managers.
 Because of this, managers are only able to influence the system in certain ways based on the limited number of ‘levers’ they have control over.
-In light of this, Carpenter et al. (2017) lay out a conceptual framework where mangers aim to keep systems in a ‘safe operating space’ (SOS) using what they can control to compensate for forces outside their control while still achieving positive outcomes.
+Considering this, Carpenter et al. (2017) laid out a conceptual framework where mangers aim to keep systems in a ‘safe operating space’ (SOS) using what they can control to compensate for forces outside their control, while still achieving positive outcomes.
 In the case of recreational fisheries, the ‘levers’ available to managers are often based on linear, single species views of system dynamics (i.e. a reduction in harvest of species ‘X’ will result in a proportional increase in their population size).
-When the levers available to mangers, and the lens through which they view the system, do not consider interspecific interactions, regime shifts can occur that are likely to have major implications for both the ecology of the system and the human users of it (Xu et al. 2014).
-Regime shifts in coral reefs, due to increases in algae and coral bleaching, lead to reductions in fish biomass and a subsequent loss of food security and employment for the communities around these reefs (Norstrom et al. 2009, Crepin et al. 2012).
-The recognition of the role of interspecific and trophic interactions between species, and the hysteretic behavior that may follow, has helped foster the adoption of more ecosystem-based management strategies (Blackwood, Hastings, and Mumby 2012).
+When the levers available to mangers, and the lens through which they view the system, do not consider the complex inter-specific interactions, regime shifts can occur that are likely to have major implications for the ecology of the system and the human users of it (Xu et al. 2014).
+The widespread adoption of voluntary catch and release practices provide an example of unintended consequences and regime shifts.
+Catch and release angling is often promoted to help rehabilitate populations experiencing unsustainable harvesting.
+When taken to the extreme, catch and release angling can allow species densities to increase drastically to the point where density dependent effects on growth (decreased length and body condition) restructure populations, often in opposition to angler and manger desires.
+These unintended negative consequences of catch and release fishing have been documented in Largemouth bass and Muskellunge (Miranda et al. 2017, Sass and Shaw 2020, Hansent et al. 2015, Rypel et al. 2016).
+The recognition of the role of inter-specific and trophic interactions among species, and the hysteretic ecosystem-state behavior that may lead to unintended consequences, has helped foster the adoption of more ecosystem-based management strategies (Blackwood, Hastings, and Mumby 2012).